For detailed information on membership passes, event entry fees and frequently asked questions, please see the tabs in the registration guide.

 There will be a maximum -/+200 g allowance for players being under/over their weight division at the weigh-in which will be strictly applied.
 Sparring competitors who fail to meet their weight may change weight divisions at the cost of a £20 fee at registration.

 Corner judges and assistants cannot compete in a discipline they are judging, but may be competitors in other disciplines (e.g., a patterns only competitor may also be a corner judge for a sparring event).
-Volunteer corner judges must have the necessary experience to fulfil their role, have completed the online corner judge test, must attend the relevant briefing session(s) and must be available for the full duration the competition.
+Volunteer corner judges must have the necessary experience to fulfil their role, have completed the online corner judge test, must attend the relevant briefing session(s) and must be available for the full duration the competition – see the entries information section for more details.

-Corner judges will not be required, or be permitted, to undertake centre refereeing duties.
+Corner judges are not permitted to undertake centre refereeing duties.
 Corner judges will work under the supervision of the centre referees provided by the organising committee.
 The BSTF will provide refreshments and lunch for all officials and volunteers.

 Please ensure you familiarise yourself with all the regulations and information within this application pack, in particular: player eligibility, code of conduct and player’s declaration’s, information for nominated corner judges, weight and belt categories in each discipline, and the competition rules and mandatory safety equipment.